alexanmtz/jflow/README.md

 # About the plugin ?

 This plugin are obsolete.
-Please use [https://github.com/alexanmtz/sliding] instead
+Please use [jQuery sliding plugin](https://github.com/alexanmtz/sliding) instead